Gold Dust (DJ Fresh song)

 "Gold Dust" is a song by British-based DJ and record producer DJ Fresh.
 It is the third single released from his second album Kryptonite.

-Originally put out as a 12" in 2008, it was re-released in 2010 featuring vocals from Ce'cile although there is a version of the song on his album Nextlevelism which features Ms. Dynamite.
+Originally put out as a 12" in 2008, it was re-released in 2010 featuring vocals from Ce'cile although there is a version of the song on his album Nextlevelism which was released in 2012 and features Ms. Dynamite on vocals.
 The 2010 version of the song peaked at number 24 on the UK Singles Chart.
 The music video was directed by Ben Newman and edited by Jacek Zajkowski.
 In 2012, Shy FX made a 're-edit' of the song that was re-released to radio.
 This version reached number 22 on the UK Singles Chart and number 39 on the Irish Singles Chart.

-The sales of all versions are combined enabling it to have sold in excess of 600,000 copies, receiving a Platinum certification, despite never reaching the top twenty of the UK Singles Chart.
+The sales of all versions are combined enabling it to have sold in excess of 1,800,000 copies, receiving a triple Platinum certification, despite never reaching the top twenty of the UK Singles Chart.